johnsonb-ucar/reStructuredText/syntax_examples.rst

 Full Citations in Footnotes & Mathematical Symbols
 --------------------------------------------------

 The Lorenz (1963) [1]_ model is specified by a set of three ordinary differential equations.
 The Lorenz (1996) [2]_ model is more complex.
 Headers are also link targets by default.
 See, for example, how this makes a link to `the next section`_.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nunc gravida egestas efficitur.
-Ut ac dolor velit.
-Ut et ullamcorper erat.
-Suspendisse vehicula ultricies iaculis.
-Etiam mi arcu, bibendum at sagittis eu, viverra ac felis.
-In egestas risus ac molestie suscipit.
-Integer aliquam iaculis ex, ut auctor felis dignissim nec.
-Curabitur id tristique ligula.

 .. _`Working link`: